 They’ve also added a focus joystick – no cameras should not have one.

 No top LCD displays which is a shame.
-I actually really like those top shoulder displays.
+I actually really like those top-shoulder displays.

 I don’t understand the push for these flippy screens.
 Needing a front-facing screen for vlogging is such a niche thing and you totally destroy the ease of using the LCD screen when you have to fold out a giant wing to shoot photos at a lower angle.
-I really don’t like that all the camera companies are doing this.
+I don’t like that all the camera companies are doing this.
 But I guess if you’re an EVF shooter and you’re of average height then it maybe doesn’t matter.

 I’m tall, so using an EVF is not fun as I have to always bend down to shoot at the eye level of normal people.
 And I don’t even know how people use EVFs if they have kids.
 I guess they have to wear knee pads all the time.

-I really wish this camera had a traditional flip screen.
+I wish this camera had a traditional flip screen.
 I would probably buy one if it did and trade out my EOS R. But that’s just my opinion.

 Canon Cripple Hammer

-No Uncompressed RAW – This is actually fine but I have a case of why it’s important for now.
+No Uncompressed RAW – This is fine but I have a case of why it’s important for now.

-With cameras like Sony, or Nikon, shooting Uncompressed RAW would allow you to retain 14-bit when bursting at their fastest bust rates.
-I’m not sure what bit depth these Canon’s shoot at when bursting.
-If they keep it 14-bit then I guess all is good, it’s just camera companies rarely document these specs and they are important. ( haven’t been able to find these specs on this camera yet ).
-Many Sony shooters who shoot continuous burst with compressed RAW are unknowingly only getting 12-bit images.
+With cameras like Sony or Nikon, shooting Uncompressed RAW would allow you to retain 14-bit when bursting at their fastest bust rates.
+I’m not sure what bit of depth these Canon’s shoot at when bursting.
+If they keep it 14-bit then I guess all is good, it’s just that camera companies rarely document these specs and they are important. ( haven’t been able to find these specs on this camera yet ).
+Many Sony shooters who shoot continuous bursts with compressed RAW are unknowingly only getting 12-bit images.
 The Nikon Z6 only gives you 14-bit up to 9fps, then it drops down to 12-bit.

-No All-I video codec – This is a bit baffling, maybe it doesn’t matter but it seems very intentional that Canon left this out in order to not make the camera “too good” on the video front.
+No All-I video codec – This is a bit baffling, maybe it doesn’t matter but it seems very intentional that Canon left this out to not make the camera “too good” on the video front.
 The IPB is still a high bitrate, so it’s probably fine, I didn’t bother doing any tests here, but even the EOS R has an ALL-I video codec.

-No DCI 4k – Again this is an intentional ommision.
+No DCI 4k – Again this is an intentional omission.
 The 20MP sensor can do it.
 They just don’t want to make these cameras too powerful on the video front.
 Even Sony excluded DCI 4k from their A7sIII to protect their cine line.